If it was not for its strict access regulations, Gunkanjima could have been the ultimate urbex dream location.

-Well, the abandoned island is easy to reach by guided tours from Nagasaki port.
-As a tourist you are, however, confined to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.
+The abandoned island is in easy reach from Nagasaki port by guided tours.
+As a tourist you are, however, restricted to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.

 A full reopening is rather unlikely as it would require a substantial investment in restoration and safety.
 Gunkanjima has not been maintained for several decades, so its structures are prone to collapse anytime.
 Some areas, in order to prevent further damage, had already been reinforced with concrete.